How To Use Python In Data Science?

 6. Data Visualization and Reporting

 Data scientists use visualization libraries to create charts, graphs and dashboards to present findings.
-Clear visualizations help communicate insights to non-technical stakeholders.
+Clear visualizations help communicate insights to non-technical stakeholders, and Visualization (charts, graphs, dashboards) makes results easy to understand.

 plt.show()